-Anyone — often someone without access to a workplace savings plan like a 401(k) — can set up a traditional IRA.
+Anyone – often someone without access to a workplace savings plan like a 401(k) – can set up a traditional IRA.
 A small business owner or a business’ sole proprietor can set up SIMPLE IRA, both for themselves and for their employees.
-Any employee who has earned at least $5,000 in compensation from the company that’s setting up the plan, and who expects to make at least that much in the current calendar year, is eligible to participate in the plan.
+Any employee who has earned at least $5,000 in compensation from the company during any two years before the current year and who expects to make at least that much in the current calendar year, is eligible to participate in the plan.

 Eligible employees can choose to make elective deferrals.
 This works just like a 401(k) plan, where employees defer a certain amount of their pre-tax income into the plan.
 The employer can also make contributions to employee accounts, either by matching employee contributions or as a non-elective contribution.
 In a non-elective contribution, the employer makes the decision to put money in the employee’s account regardless of whether the employee participated in the plan that year.

 Unlike some other types of retirement plans, you cannot opt out of participating in a SIMPLE IRA if you are eligible.
 You can choose not to put money in your account, but you must receive non-elective company contributions, if for some reason you’re opposed to getting free money.

 The “SEP” part of SEP-IRA stands for “simplified employee pension.”
 While how simple it seems probably depends on your level of confidence with financial matters, a SEP-IRA does seek to streamline the tax-deferred savings process for the self-employed and small business owners.
 It also helps provide savings vehicles to employees of small businesses.